iced-rs/rfcs/text/0000-focus-and-metadata .md

 ## Motivation

 Why are we doing this?
-To support keyboard navigation and focus management in the runtime.
+To support keyboard navigation and focus management in the runtime in a way that is consistent with the web platform.

 What use cases does it support?
 - Accessibility and keyboard navigation.